 - Learning - What knowledge, skills, and resources do they need in order to perform? (courses or classrooms are the LAST answer, see Selecting the Instructional Setting)

 - Motivation - What do they need to perceive in order to learn and perform?
 (Do they see a need for the desired performance?)

-This makes it both a planning and evaluation tool which can be used as a troubling-shooting heuristic: (Chyung, 2008):
+This makes it both a planning and evaluation tool that can be used as a troubling-shooting heuristic (Chyung, 2008):

 - There is a process in the work environment that constrains the performers from using their new skills, or

-- the initial premise that the new skills would bring about change is wrong.
+- the initial premise that the skills selected for training would bring about change is wrong.